aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/comment/_index.md

 ### isVisible() {#isVisible--}

+<b>@deprecated.</b> Please use the 'isVisible' property instead.
 Represents if the comment is visible or not.

 ```javascript
 isVisible() : boolean;